apache/tvm/relax_spec.md

          | MatchCast(var: (Var|DataflowVar)?, struct_info: StructInfo, value: Expr)

 # Relax programs are IRModules.
 Modules may bind global variables either to
-# Relax functions or TIR PrimFuncs (specified separately).
+# Relax functions or TIR PrimFuncs.
-# The Relax compiler may analyze and modify the TIR PrimFUncs as well.
+# The Relax compiler may analyze and modify the TIR PrimFuncs as well.
 Program ::= IRModule(funcs: {GlobalVar: Function|PrimFunc})
 ```